Jurisdiction Pricing Zones

 Amount Thresholds

-A carveout defines a set of pricing tiers covering specific claim amount brackets.
-Claims that fall below the lowest bracket are not covered by the carveout and fall through to standard SDCA pricing instead.
+A zone defines a set of pricing tiers covering specific claim amount brackets.
+Claims that fall below the lowest bracket are not covered by the zone's tiers and fall through to standard SDCA pricing instead.

 This means:

-- The exact threshold is specific to your carveout configuration — confirm the value with Debitura
+422 MissingPowerOfAttorneyuntil it is signed - The exact threshold is specific to your zone configuration — confirm the value with Debitura

 Signing Scenarios

-When a case is created, Debitura evaluates whether a carveout applies to the debtor's country and amount.
+When a case is created, Debitura evaluates whether a zone applies to the debtor's country and amount.
 This determines what signing, if any, is required before the case can proceed.

 | Scenario | What the API requires |